legendarycode3/raffle-smart-contract/README.md

 * Monitor the subscription balance regularly.
 * Test thoroughly on Sepolia before deploying to mainnet.
 * Use a secure private key management solution.
+* Consider adding emergency withdrawal or pause functionality for production deployments.

 ## Learn More (Resources)